Skip to main content

 About the course

-The Postgraduate Certificate in Teaching Evidence-Based Health Care (EBHC) will position you to use theories and research evidence to inform your own teaching practice in health care and educational settings.
+The course will position you to use theories and research evidence to inform your own teaching practice in health care and educational settings.
 It is a part-time course that can be taken alongside work commitments, generally over one to two years.

-This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+This is a joint programme between the Nuffield Department of Primary Care Health Sciences and Oxford Lifelong Learning.
 The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 This programme has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice, research-led teaching and experts in medical education.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.